 7. Counselling Services

 Employees can receive counselling services as a non-taxable benefit if it is for the purposes of re-employment, retirement or physical/mental health.
-Specifically, mental health services include counselling for stress management or tobacco, drug or alcohol addiction.
+Specifically, mental health services include counselling for stress management or tobacco, drug, or alcohol addiction.

 8. Loyalty Points

 Credit card loyalty points earned from business expense reimbursements are generally not taxable to the employees.
-However, if the points are converted into cash or are earned as part of a tax-avoidance arrangement, the value of the points will be considered a taxable benefit.
+However, if the points are converted into cash or earned as part of a tax-avoidance arrangement, the value of the points will be considered a taxable benefit.

 9. Private Health Services Plan